 Mesothelioma

-Malignant mesothelioma is a cancer caused by asbestos that forms in the lining of the lungs, abdomen, heart, or testicles.
-One-third of patients are U.S. veterans, as the military used asbestos for decades before the risks were fully known.
-The Mesothelioma Veterans Center helps veterans and families access VA benefits, compensation, and treatments to make life after a diagnosis easier.
+Mesothelioma is a cancer caused by asbestos that forms in the lining of the lungs, abdomen, heart, or testicles.
+U.S. veterans account for one-third of all mesothelioma cases, as the military used asbestos for much of the 20th century.
+The Mesothelioma Veterans Center can help eligible veterans with mesothelioma access VA benefits, compensation, and treatments.

 Get a FREE Veterans Packet